-In the Southern Zone, a closure is predicted based on 2009/2010 landings (Table 4.2.2.5).
-Under the High Quota scenario, there would not be a closure.
-Under the Medium Quota scenario, a closure would be expected around January 19.
-The quota specified under Preferred Alternative 3 is slightly lower than that analyzed in the Medium Quota scenario so it would be expected that under Preferred Alternative 3 the closure date would be before January 19.
-The quota under Alternative 4 lies between that of the Medium and Low Quota Scenario and as such the fishery would be expected to close sometime between December 3 and January 19.
+In the Atlantic Southern Zone, a closure is predicted based on 2009/2010 landings (Table 4.2.2.5).
+Under the high quota scenario, there would not be a closure.
+Under the medium quota scenario, a closure would be expected around January 19.
+The quota specified under Alternative 3 is slightly lower than that analyzed in the medium quota scenario so it would be expected that under Alternative 3 the closure date would be before January 19.
+The quota under Alternative 4 lies between that of the medium and low quota scenario and as such the fishery would be expected to close sometime between December 3 and January 19.

-In summary, for periods of higher landings (such as the 2009/2010 fishing year), there may be an in-season closure for the Southern Zone if the ACL or ACLs are in the middle or low range of potential ACLs in this action.
-However, under periods of low landings (such as the 2013/14 fishing year) or average landings, there would be no early closure expected for the Southern Zone.
-The possibility of negative biological impacts should be mitigated by the closure of the Southern Zone if the ACL is met or projected to be met.
+In summary, for periods of higher landings (such as the 2009/2010 fishing year), there may be an in-season closure for the Atlantic Southern Zone if the ACL or ACLs are in the middle or low range of potential ACLs in this action.
+However, under periods of low landings (such as the 2013/14 fishing year) or average landings, there would be no early closure expected for the

+Atlantic Southern Zone.
+The possibility of negative biological impacts through excessive fishing pressure on the species should be mitigated by the closure of the Atlantic Southern Zone if the ACL is met or projected to be met.

 Table 4.2.2.1.5.
-Predicted closure dates for the commercial season in the Southern Zone for Action 2-2.
-The closure dates were predicted for the Atlantic migratory group in the Southern Zone using the highest landings scenario (2009/2010 landings).
-Cells with closure dates were highlighted in yellow.
+Predicted closure dates for the commercial season in the Atlantic Southern Zone for Action 2-2.
+The closure dates were predicted for the Atlantic migratory group in the Atlantic Southern Zone using the highest landings scenario (2009/2010 landings).

-Season

-Mar-Feb
+Season: Mar-Feb

 HIGH Quota 5,002,400

 Closure Date No Closure

 Medium Quota 3,694,080

 Closure Date 19-Jan

 Low Quota 3,001,440

 Closure Date 3-Dec

-The recreational ACTs, would also be modified under each alternative based on a formula from Amendment 18 to the CMP FMP using the average PSE from 2005-2009.
+The recreational ACTs would also be modified under each alternative based on a formula from Amendment 18 to the CMP FMP using the average probabilistic standard error from 2005-2009.
 The recreational ACT is set below the ACLs to account for management uncertainty and provide greater assurance overfishing does not occur.
-Recreational ACTs under each alternative are listed in Tables 4.2.2.1-4.2.2.4.
+Recreational ACTs under each alternative are listed in Tables 4.2.2.1- 4.2.2.4.

 In a 2015 biological opinion, NMFS determined the gillnet gear used in the federal CMP fisheries of the Atlantic and GOM may have adversely affected sea turtles, smalltooth sawfish, and Atlantic sturgeon in the past via entanglement and, in the case of sea turtles, via forced submergence.
-These adverse effects have not, however, been quantified.
 Commercial and recreational hook-and-line gear and commercial cast net gear have not likely adversely affected these species.
 The biological opinion provides an incidental take statement for species which may interact with the CMP fisheries.

-The impacts from Alternatives 2-5, including Preferred Alternative 3, on sea turtles, smalltooth sawfish, and Atlantic sturgeon are unclear.
-If alternatives that increase ACLs lead to greater fishing effort in the CMP fishery as a whole, they would likely be less biologically beneficial to sea turtles, smalltooth sawfish and Atlantic sturgeon.
+The impacts from Alternatives 2 (Preferred) - 5 on sea turtles, smalltooth sawfish, and Atlantic sturgeon are unclear.
+If alternatives that increase ACLs lead to greater fishing effort in the CMP fishery as a whole, this could increase adverse effects to sea turtles, smalltooth sawfish and Atlantic sturgeon.
 However, the proposed ACLs are higher than current landing levels and unless there is a directed effort to increase harvest of Atlantic group king mackerel, the biological impacts are expected to remain minor.
+Further, take of these listed species is monitored under the terms and conditions of the biological opinion, and re-initiation of consultation is required if the amount or extent of the taking specified in the incidental take statement is exceeded.